 The 2014 RIA Decree and the Decree on Stakeholder Participation provide a satisfactory framework for the participation of all interested parties.
 Consultations are governed by Article 9 of the 2014 RIA Decree and are an important and necessary part of the RIA process.
 The 2014 RIA Decree refers to the Decree on Stakeholder Participation.
 The line ministry or another authority drafting a primary law or subordinate regulation is obliged to carry out inter-institutional consultations, both at the vertical and horizontal levels, as well as consultations with the public in accordance with the Decree on Stakeholder Participation.
-In addition, Article 21 of the Law on the Organisation of Public Administration in the FBiH requires of authorities drafting laws and regulations govern issues within the purview of the latter.
+In addition, Article 21 of the Law on the Organisation of Public Administration in the FBiH requires of authorities drafting laws and regulations to obtain the opinions of other authorities insofar as these regulations govern issues within the purview of the latter.